Maternal Mental Health

 Help is available.

-Depression, anxiety, irritability, mood swings, or general feelings of being overwhelmed, can lead to physical and emotional symptoms.
-These struggles affect self-confidence, relationships, and overall well-being.
+Depression, anxiety, irritability, mood swings, or general feelings of being overwhelmed can trigger both physical and emotional symptoms.
+These challenges directly impact self-confidence, strain relationships, and undermine overall well-being.

-- It doesn't have to be this hard.
+- It doesn’t have to be this difficult.

-- It doesn't have to take so long to get on track to becoming the parent you would like to be.
+- It doesn’t have to take so long to get on track and become the parent you want to be.

 - It isn't your fault.